aberoth-community/ephemeris-discord-bot/README.md

 firstTimeSetup.sh
 ```

 This will set up a venv and install the dependencies.
-Otherwise, you can, optionally, configure a venv through other means and use
+Otherwise, optionally, you can configure a venv through other means and use

 ```bash
 pip install .